Adastra-thw/Tortazo/docs/faqs.rst

 =================
 Oh man, the onion repository mode has been running for the last "n" hours and I don't have any result ¿Am I doing something wrong?
 =================
 Well, this could be something normal.
-Please, check the onion repository mode documentation :ref:`repository-mode-label` Also, you must have a TOR local instance up and running with the SocksPort property enabled.
+Please, check the onion repository  documentation :ref:`repository-mode-label` Also, you must have a TOR local instance up and running with the SocksPort property enabled.
 Check: :ref:`problems_tor_socks_port`

 =================
-When I run the crawler plugin twice I get the error "ReactorNotRestartable".
+When I run some functions of the plugins "crawler" or "hiddenService" twice, I get the error "ReactorNotRestartable".
 =================
 The crawler plugin uses Scrapy Framework (http://scrapy.org/) which uses Twisted for every connection and network process.
 Twisted have an element called "reactor" which is designed to not be "restartable", so if you run the function "crawlOnionWebSite" from the crawler plugin twice, you'll get that error.
 You should exit from the plugin interpreter and run the plugin again.